 Avoid the Tricks and Treat Yourself To….

 Just because food is marketed as “healthy” doesn’t mean it’s actually healthy.
-Instead of letting these “health” foods TRICK you, TREAT yourself to whole foods, natural foods – one-ingredient vegetables, and approved Plant Paradox foods.
+Instead of letting these “health” foods TRICK you, TREAT yourself to whole foods, natural foods – one-ingredient vegetables, and Gundry-approved foods.

 Remember to shop smart and read your labels carefully.
 And whatever you do, don’t fall for those mysterious marketing tricks.